 The board of missions transferred Ely to Lake Pokegama in 1839.
 A number of ministers followed him at the Fond du Lac mission, but they all faced the same frustrations: the fur post had its own lay priest, clerk Pierre Cotte, and most of the native population either had no interest in Christianity or had already been converted to Catholicism by the French.
 The mission closed in 1849, but it is remembered today because the creek still bears its name.

-Six years after the mission closed, a handful of pioneers established Fond du Lac Township.
+Six years after the mission closed, a handful of pioneers established the town of Fond du Lac.
 They included Reuben Carlton (namesake of Carlton County), Alexander Paul, George Morrison, Joshua B. Culver (Duluth’s first mayor), and Francis Roussain, who had lived in the area since the days of the fur trade.
-When they platted the township’s streets in 1856, they set aside one block of public greenspace known as Fond du Lac Square, located not far from the site of the old mission, between today’s West Third Street (State Highway 23) and West Fourth Street from 130th to 131st Avenues West.
+When they platted the town’s streets in 1856, they set aside one block of public greenspace known as Fond du Lac Square, located not far from the site of the old mission, between today’s West Third Street (State Highway 23) and West Fourth Street from 130th to 131st Avenues West.

 The small park remained undeveloped, and when Jay Cooke’s Lake Superior & Mississippi Railroad was built along the St. Louis River in 1870, the tracks were laid right through Fond du Lac Square.
 Then, in the 1930s, the state of Minnesota took additional land from the square for Highway 23.
 Because little was left of the greenspace, the City of Duluth dedicated a two-block rectangle of land west of the square (between 131st to 132nd Avenues West from West Third Street north to West Fifth Street) for a small recreation area where, according to park department records, tennis courts were built in 1929 with funds donated by the Fond du Lac group of the Garden Flower Society.
 An athletic field and basketball court were added later, and the area was christened Fond du Lac Park.